Ottawa, September 7, 2016

-1. With certain exceptions as set out in paragraph 4, the Courier Imports Remission Order applies to both casual (non-commercial) and commercial importations of goods transported into Canada by courier services.
+1. With certain exceptions as set out in paragraphs 4 and 5, the Courier Imports Remission Order (CIRO) applies to both casual (non-commercial) and commercial importations of goods transported into Canada by courier services.

 2. In this Order, "courier" means all common commercial carriers, regardless of mode of transport, including freight forwarders and deconsolidators.

-4. This Order does not apply to certain types of goods or certain types of commercial transactions.
+4. With the exception of a publication or book classified under tariff item No. 9812.00.00 in the List of Tariff Provisions set out in the schedule to the Customs Tariff, this Order does not apply to certain types of goods.
 The exceptions, specified in sections 2 and 3 of the Order are as follows:

 Note: Duties and taxes are collected in all such instances whether the Canadian intermediary is a retailer who arranges for direct shipment from the foreign supplier to the Canadian customer, or is an agent or employee of the foreign supplier.
 Usually, in this type of transaction, the Canadian supplier, agent, or employee carries no inventory from which to fill orders.